TheTexta/obsidian-main/Somatosensory Association Cortex.md

 #biological-psychology
-Somatosensory Association Cortex::Recognising, analysing and memory of sensations are associated with this cortex.
+Somatosensory Association Cortex::Recognising, analysing and memory of sensations are associated with this cortex.![[Parietal Lobe Described.png]]